-Amanda Lee Myers is a breaking news reporter, videographer and social media curator for The Associated Press in Los Angeles.
+Amanda Lee Myers is a breaking news and law enforcement reporter, videographer, and social media curator for The Associated Press in Los Angeles.
 In addition to reporting and writing some of the biggest stories in the country, from the massacre on the Las Vegas strip to the Oscars, Myers shoots professional-level video and helps deliver news to online users through AP’s social media accounts.

 A journalistic acrobat, Myers can dive deep on important stories, find others that aren’t being told and use new technology to tell others creatively, like the time she strapped a GoPro to her head and zipped down a glass slide 1,000 feet above downtown Los Angeles.
 From filming 360-degree video at the Oscars to writing profiles memorializing the victims of mass shootings and natural disasters, Myers loves creating distinctive content that helps AP stay ahead of the competition.